Gabriel lives with her family on the Island of Madeira, where a warm climate provides the perfect environment to enjoy the outdoor life.

 A Natural Spring Waterfall:

-The florishing natural spring pictured above is one of many springs throughout Madeira providing a natural water system for the numerous moss species that grow in the mountains.
-The mosses cling, an emerald carpet to the volcanic rock all over the Island, creating a wonderful sea of numerous greens.
+The Island is home to an abundance of florishing natural springs through-out Madeira providing a natural water system for the numerous moss species that grow in the mountains and valleys.
+The mosses cling to the volcanic rock all over the Island, creating a wonderful sea of numerous greens - a lush emerald carpet.

 It is thanks to the volcanic soil here on the island of Madeira that we are fortunate to enjoy such a wonderful abundance of plant life, colourful flowers and delightful shades of earthy fauna that roam our hills.
-This little spring is truly majestic in an understated way, giving and providing to the natural vegetation of the Island.
+The springs are truly majestic in an understated way, giving and providing to the natural vegetation of the Island.
 Thusly creating the beautiful floating garden that Madeira is so fondly known as.
 It is this amazing lushness that draws so many visitors to the island to walk and hike alongside such beautiful natural scenery, experiencing nature in all her glory.

 Flower Displays at The Christmas Market...